-State, Tribal and Territorial (STT) governments across the Nation are still fighting the battle against rising COVID-19 cases and hospitalizations, resulting in strains on medical personnel availability.
-FEMA and our interagency partners are working to support requests for additional medical staff but recognize there are more robust solutions than the federal government alone can provide.
-Given the scarcity of medical personnel resources needed to respond to the Coronavirus Pandemic, the federal government is asking states, tribes and territories to consider the following items prior to requesting direct federal assistance.
+State, Tribal and Territorial (STT) governments across the nation are experiencing increases in COVID-19 cases and hospitalizations, resulting in renewed strains on medical personnel availability.
+FEMA and our interagency partners are working to support requests for additional medical staff and recognize there may be more solutions than the federal government alone can provide.
+Given the possible scarcity of medical personnel resources, the federal government is asking STT partners to consider the following items prior to requesting direct federal assistance for medical staff.1

-While FEMA and HHS interface with STT governments, hospitals and other healthcare facilities like nursing homes as well as local communities (village/town/city or parish/county/township, etc.) should work through their established processes for emergencies and disasters.
-Typically, this will involve local communities, healthcare facilities, and medical associations interfacing with their state department of public health and state emergency management agency for any unmet needs.
-Such needs can only be identified by FEMA and HHS through this process of communication.
+FEMA and the U.S. Department of Health and Human Services (HHS) have worked closely with STT governments, hospitals, health care systems, long-term care facilities, and local communities since the onset of the COVID-19 pandemic.
+As cases rise and new variants emerge, all public and private organizations should continue to work through their established processes for emergencies and disasters.
+Typically, these processes begin with local communities’, healthcare systems and facilities’, or medical associations interfacing with their STT departments of public health and emergency management agency for any unmet needs.
+For tribal nations, these processes may involve coordinating with the Indian Health Service.
+Unmet needs can only be identified and resourced by FEMA and HHS through this process of communication.

-When ready to submit a medical staffing request, STT will work through their assigned FEMA/HHS regional leadership.
-For a request to be processed, the STT must first address STT actions for the following:
+When ready to submit a medical staffing request, STTs will work through their assigned FEMA and HHS regional point of contact.
+For a request to be filled, the STT community must first consider and address these actions:2

-- Cross leveling and augmenting staff: STT has taken action to maximize coordination of healthcare providers internal to the state to balance patients and staff.
-This includes (1) STT putting a call out to other hospital systems nation-wide to solicit for medical professionals to deploy to their hospitals; and (2) identifying opportunities to consolidate outpatient surgery center capabilities and reassign staff to facilities treating COVID-19 patients.
+- Cross Leveling and Augmenting Staff: STT has taken action to maximize coordination of health care providers internal to the state to balance patients and staff.
+This includes (1) STT calling on hospital systems nationwide to solicit medical professionals to deploy to their hospitals; and (2) identifying opportunities to consolidate outpatient surgery center capabilities and reassign staff to facilities treating COVID-19 patients.

-- Recalling Retirees and Activating the Medical Reserve Corps: STT has asked public and private hospitals to recall medical professionals and actively pursued augmentation from retirees, Medical Reserve Corps and medical schools.
+- Recalling Retirees and Activating the Medical Reserve Corps: STT has asked public and private hospitals to recall medical professionals and actively pursue augmentation from retirees, Medical Reserve Corps, medical schools, and nursing schools.

 - Expanding Delivery of Care: STT has modified the delivery of care to increase use of organic staff through restructured staffing models, staff-to-patient ratios, and licensing practices.